erithion/tiril/README.md

 * ~~[Electron](https://electronjs.org)~~

 ## Windows
 * Review *config.bat* and set the Boost path according to your environment.
-Tweak the other variables at will.
+Tweak the other variables if needed.
 * Run *config.bat*
 * Run *build.bat*